 The plugin automatically submits a new sitemap to Google whenever you update a post or make changes to your website pages.

-Though if you don’t submit a new sitemap, Google and other search engines will crawl your site and learn about the new URL changes; you can speed up the process by submitting a sitemap.
+However if you don’t submit a new sitemap, Google and other search engines will crawl your site and learn about the new URL changes; you can speed up the process by submitting a sitemap.

 Also, you can request a re-index from the Google search console directly.

-Log into your Google search console (GSC) account and use the link inspection tool on the page.
+Log into your Google Search Console (GSC) account and use the link inspection tool on the page.
 Type in your domain name and wait a minute for the tool to run.